artistech-inc/orange-pipeline/README.md

 This project should be able opened using Netbeans as a Maven Web-App.
 It will automatically detect the type of project.
 The project can also be compiled on the command line directly using maven.
-Depends on pipline-base project.
+Depends on pipeline-base project.
 See above.

 ## Deployment